cognitive-engineering-lab/argus/book/src/trait-debugging-101.md

 note: required by a bound in `axum::routing::get`
 ```

 The above diagnostic, in a long-winded way, is telling us that the function `login` does not implement `Handler`.
 As the authors, we *intended* to use `login` as a handler, so I'm stumped why it doesn't.

+> TODO: describe the process of trait resolution.
+It should answer the following questions:
+> What is the Trait Solver?
+> How does the trait solver try to resolve predicates?
+(This should roughly be "how does Prolog resolution work" ;))
+> What does Top-Down mean (with pictures)
+> What does Bottom-Up mean (with pictures)

 Fortunately, Argus is coming to the rescue!
 If you're following along locally, open the provided crate in VS Code (or an Argus-compatible editor of choice) and let's get started.

 ## Through the Search Tree